-Record-breaking air pollution at Great Smoky Mountains National Park, due in large part to motor vehicle traffic, has clouded over the breathtaking vistas of this stunning park, and on many Fourth of July and Memorial Day weekends, Yosemite Valley's crowds have been compared to New York's Times Square.
+Air pollution at the Great Smoky Mountains National Park, due in large part to motor vehicle traffic, has clouded over the breathtaking vistas of this stunning park.
+On many Fourth of July and Memorial Day weekends, Yosemite Valley's crowds have been compared to New York's Times Square.

-Clearly, the best strategy to avoid dealing with the overcrowding at the most popular national parks is to stay away during the summer months, however, for those who have no choice but to travel during the summer, and are determined to visit the most popular national parks, this guide is for you.
+The best strategy to avoid dealing with the overcrowding at the most popular national parks is to stay away during the summer months.
+However, for those who have no choice but to travel during the summer, and are determined to visit the most popular national parks, this guide is for you.

 When to Visit

 To begin with, timing is of the utmost importance.
 Given how crowded it can be during the high season months of July and August, you may want to plan your trip to the parks in June, particularly during the first two weeks of the month.
-If you are unable to travel in June, keep in mind that Memorial Day, the Fourth of July and Labor Day are by far, the busiest weekends, so be sure to avoid visiting at that time, if possible.
+If you are unable to travel in June, keep in mind that Memorial Day, Fourth of July, and Labor Day are by far, the busiest weekends.
+Be sure to avoid visiting at that time, if possible.

 The park you choose to visit also has a bearing on when to visit even during the week.
-A park like Yellowstone, which is located away from major population centers, doesn't experience that much of a difference between weekday and weekend visitation, whereas a park like the Great Smoky Mountains experiences heavier weekend use since it is located only 550 miles from one-third of the American population.
+Yellowstone, which is located away from major population centers like Las Vegas, doesn't experience that much of a difference between weekday and weekend visitation.
+Whereas, the Great Smoky Mountains experiences more substantial weekend use since it is located only 550 miles from one-third of the American population.

-Olympic National Park also tends to experience heavier weekend traffic, since much of its visitor base comes from Seattle, Tacoma, and the Puget Sound area, but it is very weather driven.
-If the weekend forecast for Seattle is bad, the park is considerably less busy, despite the fact that it might rain in Seattle, but turn out to be sunny at the park.
+Olympic National Park also tends to experience heavier weekend traffic, since much of its visitor base comes from Seattle, Tacoma, and the Puget Sound area, but it is very weather-driven.
+If the weekend forecast for Seattle is bad, the park is considerably less busy, even though it might rain in Seattle, but turn out to be sunny at the park.

 Areas to Visit

-Many of the more than 9 million people who visit the national parks don't ever leave their vehicles.
+Many of the more than 330 million people who visit national parks in the US (in 2018) don't ever leave their vehicles.
 This is an incredible mistake.
 Do not become a windshield visitor by visiting the following suggested places:

-- Yellowstone - Getting away from the masses is as simple as taking a hike.
-There are more than 300 backcountry campsites, including some along the shoreline of Yellowstone Lake, and there are almost two million acres of backcountry wilderness upon which less than 5% of Yellowstone's visitors ever set foot.
+- Yellowstone: Getting away from the masses is as simple as taking a hike.
+There are more than 300 backcountry campsites, including some along the shoreline of Yellowstone Lake.
+There are almost two million acres of backcountry wilderness upon which less than 5 percent of Yellowstone's visitors ever set foot.

-- Olympic - Instead of visiting the popular Hoh Rain Forest, visit the valleys of Quinault or Queets, where you'll also find old growth rain forest.
-At Queets, the three-mile Sams River Loop Trail passes both the Queets and Sams Rivers as well as through meadows, where elk are often seen early in the morning or late in the evening.
+- Olympic: Instead of visiting the popular Hoh Rain Forest, visit the valleys of Quinault or Queets, where you'll also find old-growth rainforest.
+At Queets, the three-mile Sams River Loop Trail passes both the Queets and Sams Rivers.
+It also crosses meadows where elk are often seen early in the morning or late in the evening.

-- Great Smoky Mountains - Visit some of the outlying areas including Cosby in the northeast corner of the park, where you'll find a campground, trails, and interpretive programs.
+- Great Smoky Mountains: Visit some of the outlying areas including Cosby in the northeast corner of the park, where you'll find a campground, trails, and interpretive programs.
 In the North Carolina section of the park, Cataloochee is similar in many respects to the much more popular Cades Cove.
-An isolated valley, Cataloochee offers great views of the surrounding mountains, and also includes a number of historic structures and a primitive campground.
+An isolated valley, Cataloochee offers great views of the surrounding mountains, and also includes several historic structures and a primitive campground.

-- Grand Canyon - Visit the North Rim area of the park, which only gets about 10% of the number of visitors as the South Rim.
+- Grand Canyon: Visit the North Rim area of the park, which only gets about 10 percent the number of visitors as the South Rim.
 If you're at the South Rim, take the South Kaibab Trailhead to Cedar Ridge and back.
 At the North Rim, get a permit at the backcountry office and take a drive along the dirt road to Saddle Mountain in the Kaibab National Forest or to the tiny outpost of Tuweep.